oclyke/embedded-startup/README.md

     * Suggested method: use or study the upload script included in the SparkFun BSPs
         ```./$PATH_TO_BSPS/common/scripts/upload_bin_asb.sh -f bin/$EXAMPLE_asb.bin -p /dev/ttyUSB0``` (on windows ```/dev/ttyUSB0``` --> ```COM4``` )
     * Detailed instructions coming later (you might need to ask for them)

+# The Startup Process
+When learning how to write code most people start at ```main```.
+When using a scripting language like Python the ```main``` might be implied but regardless you are presented with a standard environment with a lot of support.
+For example C++ and Python both have built-in methods to display information.
+This means that there must be something going on behind the scenes but it doesn't really matter - we take it for granted.

+Not any more.

+We're going to get into the nitty-gritty so there are no more questions about how we wound up at ```main```.

+## How Computers Work (quickly)

+##

+# Linker Scripts

 # Explanation of Examples